At the Visiting Nurse Service of New York (VNSNY), we are committed to treating every patient with empathy, courtesy, and respect.

 At VNSNY, we strongly support the LGBTQ Health Care Bill of Rights.

 An estimated 122,400 older New Yorkers identify themselves as lesbian, gay, bisexual, or transgender.
-Our goal at the Visiting Nurse Service of New York is to comprehensively support the home health care needs of LGBT older adults in the city.
-We are committed to providing high quality, culturally sensitive care for LGBT older adults.
-VNSNY is proud to have its own LGBT Advocacy Group made up of staff from all parts of our organization, with the goal of ensuring the best possible home care support for LGBT older patients.
+Our goal at the Visiting Nurse Service of New York is to comprehensively support the home health care needs of LGBTQ older adults in the city.
+We are committed to providing high quality, culturally sensitive care for LGBTQ older adults.
+VNSNY is proud to have its own LGBTQ Advocacy Group made up of staff from all parts of our organization, with the goal of ensuring the best possible home care support for LGBTQ older patients.

 For more information about any of VNSNY services, please call the VNSNY Customer Care Center at: 1-888-VNS-1-CALL (1-888-867-1225)